olinjs/olinjs/lessons/02-javascript/exercises.md

 ## Assignment

-Read and do the exercises in the first three sections of the [Lesson 3 Readme](https://github.com/olinjs/olinjs/tree/master/lessons/03-express-templates-mongo) to learn about Express, a development framework we will be using.
-Have a hello world express application finished and ready to show to the teaching team in your browser for next class.
-Note that you only need to do exercises in sections up to and including **Organizing an Express Application** in order to create this hello world app.
+Read the first three sections of the [Lesson 3 Readme](https://github.com/olinjs/olinjs/tree/master/lessons/03-express-templates-mongo).
+You will be learning about Express, a development framework that is often used together with Node.
+Follow along with the exercises in the Readme to create a "hello world" express application.
+Make sure that you can access your application in a web browser and be ready to show it to the teaching team next class.
+Note that you only need to do exercises in sections up to and including *Organizing an Express Application** in order to create your "hello world" application.

-Prepare two things that you will write down at the beginning of next class in order to help us identify difficult concepts that deserve more attention:
+Prepare two things you will write down at the beginning of next class in order to help us identify difficult concepts that deserve more attention:
  * Something in the assignment you felt confident about and easily grasped
  * Something in the reading you're confused about or want to know more about